 The Centre for Medieval Studies provides instruction on both basic and advanced levels, offering two graduate programs, leading to the degrees of Master of Arts (MA) and Doctor of Philosophy (PhD) in Medieval Studies.
 Students can also choose to enrol in one of several Collaborative Programs.
-The Centre consists a student body of approximately 115 students (25 MA and 90 PhD) and a distinguished faculty of over 60, most cross-appointed with various departments.
+The Centre consists of a student body of approximately 118 students (MA and PhD) and a distinguished faculty of over 60, most cross-appointed with various departments.

 The education of aspiring medievalists requires both training in basic skills and tools and the fostering of certain qualities of mind and imagination.
 CMS students will acquire: